nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Expected: No student is added.
 Error indicating invalid format with the phone number constraints shown in the response box.

    6. Test case: `addPerson` <br>
       Expected: No student is added.
-Error indicating invalid format and flag name not found shown in the response box.
+Error indicating invalid format and flag name not found shown in the response box.<br><br>

+##### Adding a lesson in ___SCHEDULE list___.

+1. Prerequisites:
+    * List all lessons using the `list` command.
+    * There is currently no lessons with the name "Chemistry Lesson at Bedok" and "Biology Lesson at Tai Seng".
+    * There are no existing lessons from 12 December 2023 to 15 December 2023 in the application.
+    * There is an existing lesson on 11 December 2023 from 11:00 AM to 1:00 PM.<br><br>

+2. Test case: `addLesson -name Chemistry Lesson at Bedok -day 2023/12/12 -subject chemistry -start 11:00 -end 13:30`<br>
+   Expected: A new lesson is added, with name "Chemistry Lesson at Bedok" from 11:00 AM to 1:30 PM on "2023/12/12" with subject "CHEMISTRY".
+The details of the added lesson is shown in the response box.

+3. Test case: `addLesson -name Biology Lesson at Tai Seng -day 2023/12/13 -start 15:00 -end 14:00`<br>
+   Expected: No lesson is added.
+Error indicating invalid lesson format and that the end time cannot be before start time is shown in the response box.

+4. Test case: `addLesson -name Biology Lesson at Tai Seng -day 2023/12/11 -start 12:00 -end 14:00`<br>
+   Expected: No lesson is added.
+Error indicating existing lesson clashes with lesson to be added with the details of the existing lesson in the schedule shown in the response box.

+##### Adding a task to a lesson in ___SCHEDULE list___.

-### Deleting a person
+### Deleting a person/lesson

 Deleting a person in ___STUDENTS list___.

-   1. Prerequisites: There are more than 2 students in the displayed ___STUDENTS list___.
+   1. Prerequisites: There are more than 2 students in the displayed list of students.

    2. Test case: `deletePerson 1`<br>
       Expected: First student is deleted from the list.
 Details of the deleted student is shown in the response box.